-We can start with the basics, I guess.
-I am happily married to the stud muffin in the picture with me, and a mother of three.
-An 11 year old, sassy girl, a gaming obsessed 9 year old boy and a rambunctious 6 year old boy.
+So, let’s start with the basics.
+I am happily married for 17 years to my high school sweetheart, and a mother of three, and fur mom to two cats (one sweet, one grumpy) and two dogs (one sneaky escape artist and one large stinky loud chocolate lab who eats EVERYTHING).
+I have a 13 year old, sassy girl, a gaming obsessed 10 year old boy and a rambunctious 7 year old boy.
 I’m not just a mom, though.
 I’m a lover of the arts and the outdoors, I love to lift weights and run along the trails in the park, a fan of good food, an animal person, and an accomplished photographer.

 So to explain how I worked my way to the place I am in in my life, it actually starts with my mom.
 My mom loved photography, but with a family of 5 children, she really didn’t have much time to delve into it more than she did.
 What my mom did do was pass on a love of taking pictures down to me.
 Before I could get my hands on a camera, I used to try to draw the things that I found interesting and beautiful.
 But I wasn’t the artist that my sister is.
 So when I was 14, I asked for a SLR for my birthday (this is back before the days of digital and even cell phones and I can’t tell how old that makes me feel, lol).
 My parents of course obliged my request with a Canon Rebel G and thus begun my love affair with capturing everything around me and my Canon cameras.